Need any help? Call us at 020 3962 2083!

-Atopic eczema is often associated with other atopic diseases.
+It is often associated with other 'atopic diseases'.
 Food allergies and atopic eczema usually occur first and typically start in early childhood.
 This can be followed by asthma and then allergic rhinitis.
 The term commonly used to describe how these diseases are interconnected is "the atopic march."
 It is believed that the association is related to a compromised skin barrier, which allows allergens and other substances to penetrate the body more easily and come into contact with the immune system.

 It has a hereditary component, where a strong genetic risk factor for developing atopic eczema is a mutation in the gene encoding an important skin barrier protein called filaggrin.
 However, filaggrin mutation is not necessary or sufficient to develop the disease.

-In infants, eczema is often found as small oozing blisters on the cheeks and scalp.
+In infants, it is often found as small oozing blisters on the cheeks and scalp.
 It can also occur on the back of the arms, shins and in the diaper area.

 In adults, the skin is generally dry and itchy and often thickened in certain areas due to scratching.
 Symmetrical eczema changes can be found on the upper body, around the elbow and knee creases and face, particularly around the eyes.